heapwolf/prompt-sync/README.md

 `history`: Takes an object that supplies a "history interface", see [prompt-sync-history](http://npm.im/prompt-sync-history) for an example.

+`submitOnCharacter`: Entering any single character results in submission (auto enter).
+Supports a use case like 'press **w** to see more options'.

 ## `prompt(ask, value, opts)`

 `ask` is the label of the prompt, `value` is the default value in absence of a response.

 The `opts` argument can also be in the first or second parameter position.